 Have you ever had Filipino Pancit before?
 According to Wikipidea, Pancit means noodles.
 Its like a lighter or airy version of Lo mein.
 I would imagine if Lo mein noodles and ramen got married, it would be Pancit.
 It is a simple and tasty.
 It reminds me of the Filipino version of the Italian Garlic and Olive Oil Spaghetti, except it uses soy sauce, lemon, oil and garlic.
 How would you describe Pancit to others who’s never had it?

 Being with my husband for almost 17 years now (yes, we were high school sweethearts), I definitely had my share.
 The first time I had it was at my mother in law’s house, as a 15 year old!
 Since then, I had it often during family gatherings.
 After we have gotten married, we moved out and I often craved the dish.
 I was never really that inspired to recreate this dish (and just happily waited for family parties), than when I was told I had pre-hypertension; meaning if I didn’t control my diet and salt intake, it can develop into high blood pressure, in which I wold have to take medication for.
-I was terrified; I am only 31 years old and I just had my эпикантопластика and with young children and a family to take care of.
+I was terrified; I am only 31 years old with young children and a family to take care of.
 I had to start monitoring my salt and fat intake; and drastically increase veggies in my diet and healthier grains to improve my health.
 You can read more about my high blood pressure scare in my How to Relax post here.

 This Pancit is the healthiest version of Pancit I had ever made with less oil, less sodium and more veggies.
 I used whatever veggies I had around the house.
 I usually used snow peas (sliced into strips) and shredded carrots (how my mother in law makes).
 I chose to blanch the veggies than the usually adding on of it to the onion and garlic aromatics.
 Frying does impart a different texture and flavor to broccoli, making it smell amazing and taste grilled; the carrot when fried, get a little golden brown around the edges as it begins to caramelize adding a different layer of flavor, than just plain boiled carrots.
 By choosing to boil or blanch the veggies, I feel I am essentially creating a vegetable stock with the carrots and broccoli.